dylan-lang/opendylan/documentation/website/source/history/index.rst

 Some years ago, Paul R Potts wrote about his experiences with `Apple Dylan <apple-dylan/index>`_, including some screenshots.
-Apple distributed a `PDF at WWDC in 1994 <../_static/dylanwwdc94brochure.pdf>`_ that described Dylan and the features that it was going to bring to the developer experience.
+Apple distributed a `brochure at WWDC in 1994 <../_static/dylanwwdc94brochure.pdf>`_ (PDF) that described Dylan and the features that it was going to bring to the developer experience.

 Change in Syntax